 About 1080p Projectors

-1080p home theater projectors range from under $900 up to prices well into six figures.
-Projector Reviews has reviewed 1080p projector units costing up to $15,000 so far, however, we have also reviewed a Sony 4K projector that lists for $24999!
+1080p home theater projectors range from under $800 up to prices well into five figures.
+Projector Reviews has reviewed 1080p projector units costing up to $30,000 so far, however, we have also reviewed a Sony 4K projector that lists for $24999!
 Ultimately 4K projectors will drive down the prices of the higher end 2K - 1080p projectors!

 Popular 1080p Projector Reviews